GreptimeTeam/docs/README.md

 # Contributing

 Thanks a lot for considering contributing to GreptimeDB.
-We believe people like you would make GreptimeDB a great product.
+People like you would make GreptimeDB a great product.

 Please refer to [contribution guidelines](./CONTRIBUTING.md) for more information.